 Marjoram is a wonderful plant to have around, whether it’s in your garden or a pot closer to the kitchen.
 It’s tasty, it’s attractive, and it’s very popular in salves and balms.
-But what do you do when you start getting marjoram blossoms?
+What do you do when you start getting marjoram blossoms though?
 Do marjoram blooms affect harvest?
 Keep reading to learn about marjoram blossoms and harvesting marjoram herbs.

 Harvesting Marjoram Herbs